pdfslick/pdfslick/apps/web/pages/docs/solid.md

 description: PDFSlick for SolidJS.
 ---

-To get started with PDFSlick for SolidJS React run:
+To get started with PDFSlick for SolidJS run:

 ```shell
 npm install @pdfslick/solid